itshaihong/StudentGuide/index.md

-# index.md

----
-title: Getting Started with reComputer J30/40 for Edge AI
-layout: default
----

-# 🚀 reComputer J30/40 Setup Guide
+# reComputer J30/40 Setup Guide

 This guide walks you through setting up your reComputer J30/40, based on the NVIDIA Jetson platform, to prepare it for deploying Edge AI projects.